 A few years ago I visited Dublin for a 50th birthday celebration, our focus that weekend had been purely been on letting loose in the Temple Bar area of this historic city.
 Ever since then I’ve wanted to go back and explore Dublin further, a couple of weeks ago I grabbed a couple of friends and did just that and spend 72 Hours in Dublin.

-I had so much to share from my short visit I thought I best split it between two posts, see what else I got up to on my trip days two and three of my trip here as I spent 72 hours in Dublin.
+I had so much to share from my short visit I thought I best split it between two posts, see what else I got up to on days two and three of my trip here as I spent 72 hours in Dublin.